Customer Self-Service: The Self-Help Support Model (2023)

-Product tutorials demonstrate how an app works to users and how to best use its different features.
-Video-based product tutorials may be added to in-app self-help widgets, a knowledge base, or chatbots, so users get a practical demo of how to solve a problem.
+Product tutorials demonstrate how an app works for users and how to best use its different features.
+Video-based product tutorials may be added to in-app self-help widgets, a knowledge base, or chatbots so users get a practical demo of how to solve a problem.

-Below is an example on the Whatfix knowledge base of using in-app guidance to promote video tutorials to users.
+Below is an example of the Whatfix knowledge base of using in-app guidance to promote video tutorials to users.

 Customer self-service is a win-win for your customers and your customer support team, as it eliminates needless contact between the two.
 In addition, self-service is economically viable for your business, too.